Too many sewing machines? Here's how to choose the right one

 Typical price

-Makes threading simpler and faster, particularly helpful for those with limited dexterity or poor eyesight.
+Reduces frustration and eye strain, making setup easier, especially for users with limited dexterity or poor eyesight.

 Bestseller